OpenWebStack/structure/README.md

 Run `$ grunt build`. kicks off these grunt tasks.
 An optimized copy of your `app` has been created in the `build` directory.
 Now all you have to do is deploy the built version of the app (build) and give yourself a high five for the awesome performance.

 ##Testing Your Project
 Unit tests are extremely important in JavaScript projects, and can even be fun to write if you use great tools and write tests while you develop (TDD/BDD).
-We recommend using [Mocha](http://visionmedia.github.com/mocha/) as your test framework, and [Testacular](http://testacular.github.com/0.6.0/index.html) as your test runner.
+We recommend using [Mocha](http://visionmedia.github.com/mocha/) as your test framework, and [Karma](http://karma-runner.github.com) as your test runner.
 If you follow the conventions of this project then your Gruntfile.js is already setup for running your tests.

 ###Browser Tests
-Tests that run in browsers (need DOM) are best run simultaniously in your target browsers with [testacular](http://vojtajina.github.com/testacular/) and [expect.js](https://github.com/LearnBoost/expect.js) for assertions.
+Tests that run in browsers (need DOM) are best run simultaniously in your target browsers with [karma](http://karma-runner.github.com) and [expect.js](https://github.com/LearnBoost/expect.js) for assertions.
 Place these in the `test/browser` directory.

-Run `grunt testacular:unit` to start the testacular server.
+Run `grunt karma:unit` to start the karma server.
 Then in a new terminal window run `grunt watch`.
 Now whenever you save a JS file the tests will run automatically.
-Learn more about using [gruntacular](https://github.com/OpenWebStack/gruntacular) plugin for running tests.
+Learn more about using [grunt-karma](https://github.com/karma-runner/grunt-karma) plugin for running tests.

 ###Node Tests
 Tests that are pure JavaScript (don't use DOM) can run in Node and use [should.js](https://github.com/visionmedia/should.js/) for assertions.
 Place these in the `test/node` directory.